 Philomene was diagnosed with a rare lung disease called Pulmonary Fibrosis 6 ½ years ago.
 In February 2019, Philomene was selected to participate in the Lung Transplant 4 week physio, then later received a call in April that she was selected as a recipient for a Lung Transplant

 Family and friends wishing to send online condolences are welcome to visit www.beaulacfuneralhome.com Arrangements have been entrusted to the care of Beau "Lac" Funeral Home, Tammy Smart, Director, Shellbrook, SK 306-747-2828.

-To send flowers to Philomene's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Philomene (McAdam) Mountain, please visit our floral store.